 What are different Inventory Management Techniques?

 Time to learn all the popular types of managing inventory today.
 The foundations that you need to be taking full benefit of in 2021 and beyond.
-It’s important for you to understand them as they are practiced widely in manufacturing companies,
+It’s important for you to understand them.
+This is because they manufacturing companies use them often.

 These principles work regardless of if you have a small family-run business or aspire to head a multi-national company.
 But there’s one important point to take note of: these methods aren’t in competition or conflict with each other.
 You don’t need to choose one and ignore the rest.
 Find useful aspects in each theory that fits your business.
 In other words, find what works best for your business.

 So here are inventory management techniques for small manufacturers.-

 Once upon a time, there was a slam between the two main models of inventory management techniques of that time namely Periodic and Perpetual.
 Periodic inventory worked by tracking inventory with regular stock-takes every week, month, or longer.
 The tracking of ‘the process in-between’ didn’t happen.
 It doesn’t take a genius to realise that, despite its simplicity, it is not ideal.

 Perpetual inventory consisted of constant inventory updating every time an order is placed or stock is moved around.
 This would have been too time-consuming in older times.
 But now cloud-based into inventory management software exists to accurately keep track of stock 24/7.
 For Example When you receive a new order, for example from a store, the system automatically deducts the necessary inventory from your total and lets you know if you have the materials available.